laminlabs/lamin-blog/docs/intro-to-laminr.md

 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/XTqrtXrdxkBjCIlw0000.png">
 </div>

-To share this notebook, you can share a persistent link to the transform page: [lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm](https://lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm).
+To share this notebook, you can send colleagues a persistent link to the transform page: [lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm](https://lamin.ai/laminlabs/training/transform/KFtlfbCiP9Bm).

-Beyond inputs and outputs, this page also shows the environment, the packages that were loaded at the time of running the script:
+Beyond inputs and outputs, this page also shows the environment—specifically, the packages that were loaded at the time of running the script:

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/eGL2ZsiTk3E0pPEk0000.png">
 </div>

 Every unit of work that you do can now be easily shared and communicated, both with colleagues and your future self.
-For a given piece of data, every manipulation and the code surrounding a given manipulation is now recorded and stored, making it easier to understand and reproduce.
+For a given piece of data, every manipulation and its surrounding code are now recorded and stored, making it easier to understand and reproduce.
 And this is particularly useful in large projects where many stakeholders contribute data and analyses.

 ## Materials